 The intent is that the strongest tap will be the strongest over all measured, otherwise relative power differences cannot be determined by the receiver of this field.

 Editor: Change P1226L1-10 as follows:

 Each channel measurement contains Ntaps channel impulse taps.
 The channel impulse response reported for all Nmeas measurements correspond to a common set of relative tap delays.
 If the Tap Delay subfield is not present, then the Ntaps channel taps is interpreted as contiguous time samples, separated by Tc.
 The delay values in the Tap Delay subfield, when present, correspond to the strongest taps and are unsigned integers, in increments of Tc, starting from 0.
 Each channel tap is reported as an in-phase and quadrature component pair, with each component value represented as a twos complement number between –128 and 127.
 Unless all in-phase and quadrature component values are reported as zero, they are scaled such that the two most significant bits for at least one of the component values equal 01 or 10 (binary).
+The same scale applies to all measurements over all TRN subfields.